 - Use the directions on the Affinity block to make the half square triangle blocks.

-- The diagram below shows you how to arrange your blocks.
+- The diagram above shows you how to arrange your blocks.

 The orange string applique block will measure 12½"x 12½"

 If you like teal you will enjoy the Teal String Flower Tutorial.
 You will find diagrams to show you how to piece the applique flower string blocks.

 Please note this post contains affiliate links, which means I'll earn a small commission if you purchase through my link at no extra cost to you.
 Please see the full disclosure here.
 As an Amazon Associate, I earn from qualifying purchases.